ongr-io/ApiBundle/README.md

 [Read the API Bundle Documentation][2]

 ## Setup the bundle

-#### Step 1: Configure Elasticsearch bundle

-This example assumes that you already have configured Elasticsearch bundle.
+> This example assumes that you already have configured Elasticsearch bundle.
 If you haven't, here's a quick [setup guide][3] on how to do it.

-#### Step 2: Install Api bundle
+### Step 1: Install Api bundle

 Api bundle is installed using [Composer][4].